Kathydc2/fullStackTravelZen/README.md

 ## Travel Zen App
-Overview
 This is my first full-stack web application, named Travel Zen.
 It utilizes Express for the backend and Mongoose to connect to my MongoDB account.
 The backend is running on PORT 3000.
 I have separated the controllers for reviews, tours, users, and authentication.
 For user authentication, I explored JWT and password hashing for the first time.
 The authentication is fully functional, including the token generation and validation.
 The application uses three schemas, organized in the models folder.

 ## Backend
-Technologies Used
+I used
 Express: For server-side logic.
 Mongoose: For MongoDB interactions.
 JWT: For user authentication.
 BCrypt: For password hashing.
-Features
 Controllers: Separated controllers for reviews, tours, users, and authentication.
 User Authentication: Implemented with JWT and password hashing.
 Database Connection: Connected to MongoDB using the DB_URL.
-Experience
-The backend development was straightforward.
+My experience with the backend development was straightforward.
 Connecting to my MongoDB account using the DB_URL was an overall easy process.

 ## Frontend
-Technologies Used
+I used
 Vite: For building the frontend, running on PORT 5173.
 React: Utilized hooks like useEffect, useContext, and useState.
 React Router: For navigating between different pages.
 CSS: Each component has its own CSS file for styling.
-Features
 Components: Organized in a components folder, each with its own CSS file.
 Browser Router: Used for navigation in the footer and nav bar across 4 pages (Home, Destinations, Register, and Login).
 Image Handling: Added images from my computer to the public folder for the carousel and destinations page.